rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 - [`.removeDuplicates(by:)`](https://developer.apple.com/documentation/combine/publisher/3204746-removeduplicates)
 - [`.tryRemoveDuplicates(by:)`](https://developer.apple.com/documentation/combine/publisher/3204777-tryremoveduplicates)

 They all nix _pairwise_ duplicates from an upstream publisher by comparing the previous and next value events along an `Equatable` conformance or (non-)throwing predicate.
-If they match, the value event will be consumed, if not, the event will be published downstream.
+If they match, the value will be dropped, if not, it’ll be published downstream.

-But, what if we need district values across _all_ value events so far?
+But, what if we need distinct values across _all_ seen so far?

 That’s `removeKnownDuplicates`’s goal.

 Of course, this operator has a warning label.
-Deduplicating across known value events means the operator has to track distinct values in memory, which could be problematic for sequences that publish a high volume of unique elements.
-The operator can only free its resources after a [cancellation](https://developer.apple.com/documentation/combine/cancellable/3204391-cancel) or [completion event](https://developer.apple.com/documentation/combine/subscribers/completion).
+Deduplicating across known value events means the operator has to track distinct values in memory, which can be problematic for sequences that publish a high number of unique elements.
+The operator can only free resources after a [cancellation](https://developer.apple.com/documentation/combine/cancellable/3204391-cancel) or [completion event](https://developer.apple.com/documentation/combine/subscribers/completion).

 We’ll focus in on a specific implementation constraining  `Publisher.Output` to `Hashable`[^2].